knamdar/IMI_BigData_AI_Hub_Competition_2022_2023/README.md

 15. Bonus_MegaTest: Evaluating the models with bigger test cohorts
 16. Bonus_feature_injection: Utilizing graph structures for data augmnetation

+Note: each module has its own README file and the structure of subdirectories is unified.

 <!-- LICENSE -->
 ## License